BrianCoyle/IsingBornMachine/README.md

 This will allow you to download the Rigetti SDK which includes a compiler and a Quantum Virtual Machine

 Also the standard packages, numpy, matplotlib, etc.

+In the current form of the above codes, it is necessary to run some functions in file_operations_out.py to generate the data and pre-compute the quantum kernel etc.

 ---------------------------------------------------------------------------------------------
 MAXIMUM MEAN DISCREPANCY
 ----------------------------------------------------------------------------------------------